 - Take advantage of all the free skills training for freelancers to take control of their own brands.

 Building a brand from scratch doesn’t need to be a massive undertaking, and you don’t need to do it all alone.
-Use the resources we provided in this post, and be sure to check out our other articles on the Lili blog.
-And if after all of this, you need tips on reducing stress while growing your business, we’ve got you covered there, too!
+Use the resources we provided in this post, and be sure to check out the other articles on the Lili blog!